 •The motion referred to ARITF was made by Greg Davidson (California) and calls for full support of those who are sexually abused.

 The following motions were determined to deal with the internal operations or ministries of convention entities.

 Under SBC Bylaw 26B, these motions are automatically referred to the appropriate entities for consideration and to report to the 2023 annual meeting in New Orleans.

 Referred to seminaries

-•Referred to Southeastern Baptist Theological Seminary — A motion by Michelle Lesley (Louisiana) that an investigation be made into a case of mishandling sexual abuse by employees of Southeastern.
+•Referred to Southeastern Baptist Theological Seminary — A motion by Michelle Lesley (Louisiana) for an investigation into an alleged case of mishandling sexual abuse by employees of Southeastern.

 •Referred to Southern Baptist Theological Seminary — A motion by Dwight McKissic (Texas) that names of buildings, scholarships and other items at Southern connected to slaveholders be removed.